 The only help that I can offer your career at this point are 5 pieces of e-mail marketing advice:

 1) It’s better to write customized e-mails which address the needs of the recipient instead of generic e-mails to a group.
-It’s helpful to explain the reason which compelled you to make contact (referral, newspaper article, web search, etc.).
+You need to research the person or company to whom you’re writing before you even think of sending them a message.
+When writing the e-mail body, it’s helpful to explain the reason which compelled you to make contact (referral, newspaper article, web search, etc.).
 When I contact people with whom I wish to work, I explain how I discovered them and the reasons that I am a good fit for their business.
+Those reasons would be things I uncovered in the research phase.

 2) If you do send e-mail to a group, the addresses should not be listed on the TO: line.
 It’s a privacy violation to make e-mail addresses visible to a group.
 In fact, some people harvest the addresses for their own purposes, generating even more spam for the recipients.
 In addition, people often reply to all, which generates unnecessary email traffic for most of the people included in the message.
 Add your email to the TO: line and your recipients’ email addresses on the BCC: line for group messages.